-In Maryland, home-instructed students are not required to take any tests.
+In Maryland, home-instructed students are not required to take any standardized or state-mandated tests.
 If the parent chooses, the student may participate in the standardized testing progam conducted in AACPS.
 Home-instructed students may take these tests at the public school to which their home address is assigned (refered to as the zoned school).
 When students are enrolled in home instruction, the local, public school is informed if participation in standardized testing is elected.
 Home insruction parents should contact the zoned school and communicate with the School Testing Coordinator regarding testing deadlines and dates.

 Special Education Testing